-For some, there’s nothing more panic-inducing that sitting behind the wheel of a car.
+For some, there’s nothing more panic-inducing than sitting behind the wheel of a car.
 For others, that feeling of anxiety sets in when they’re in the passenger’s seat.
 Either way, experiencing anxiety while driving is very real and a very debilitating issue.

 You may let your fear of driving influence your everyday life, avoiding the task at all costs.
 If so, you’re probably familiar with the sweaty palms, accelerated breathing, and invasive thoughts of losing control of the vehicle while driving.

 As with other triggers of anxiety, it’s important to pinpoint the root cause of these symptoms.
-Here we take a look at what causes driver anxiety, and some of ways you can reduce it.
+Here we take a look at what causes driver anxiety, and some ways you can reduce it.

 Why Does Driving Cause Anxiety?

 From speaking in public to moving to a new apartment, even seemingly normal everyday experiences can trigger an anxiety attack.
 Driving is no different; it’s an inherently stressful activity.
-Whether it’s the traveling at high speeds on the highways or the worrying about the less-competent drivers sharing the roads, driving can be an incredibly nerve-racking experience for many.
+Whether it’s traveling at high speeds on the highways or worrying about the less-competent drivers sharing the roads, driving can be an incredibly nerve-racking experience for many.